The new and improved Feedback and Evaluation online module opens on Monday, November 16.

 TCU’s performance evaluation process is designed to encourage staff members’ supervisors to reflect on the past and work on development plans focused on learning and growth for the upcoming year.
 It is a way to assess achievements, build relationships and incorporate the principles and strategies that encourage both individual and departmental success.
 This is a time to evaluate accomplishment towards last year’s goals, defined performance standards and identify training opportunities.
 Using this formula, supervisors can initiate discussions with their staff regarding the goals of the department and how individual goals play a major role in supporting the University’s strategic plan Vision in Action: Lead On.

 Often it is difficult to find time to sit down with each staff member and discuss work issues.
 Interruptions to daily routine frequently interfere with this process.
-Performance appraisals provide a structure to encourage this discussion to happen.
+Performance evaluations provide a structure to encourage this discussion to happen.
 This is the time to identify if there are any outstanding issues and to change direction where appropriate.
-Gathering feedback from staff on a continuous basis leads to improving routine operations and enhances both the supervisor and staff members’ awareness of departmental projects and procedures.
+Gathering feedback from staff on a continuous basis – at least quarterly – leads to improving routine operations and enhances both the supervisor’s and staff member’s awareness of departmental projects and procedures.

 Preparing for the Evaluation